-Key diameter to be approximately sixth of the shaft diameter|
+|Key diameter to be approximately sixth of the shaft diameter|

-- Sometimes the shaft diameter is dictated by other elements such as bending resistance, bearing installation, etc. In that case, the key can be sized smaller to suit the torque rather than the shaft diameter.
+- Sometimes the shaft diameter is dictated by other elements such as bending resistance, bearing installation, etc. In that case, the key can be smaller to suit the torque rather than the shaft diameter.

 Typically, shaft keys are made from either medium carbon steel or stainless steel.
-But they can be made from many different types of material such as aluminium alloy, bronze, copper, and brass to suit different application environments.
+But they can be made from different types of material, such as aluminium alloy, bronze, copper, and brass, to suit different application environments.
 For example, brass or bronze keys for marine propeller shafts and stainless-steel grade for use in food servicing equipment.

 Generally, key steel is supplied as per BS46 and BS4235 and is an unalloyed medium carbon steel with reasonable tensile strength.
 Unalloyed medium carbon steels with carbon content ranging from 0.25% to 0.60% are used due to their ideal combinations of strength, toughness, and good machining characteristics.
-The following table provides a list of some common shaft key materials with their Ultimate Tensile Strength (UTS).
+The following table lists some common shaft key materials with their Ultimate Tensile Strength (UTS).

 |Material||Brinell Hardness||Ultimate |